Master’s and Ph.D. Programs

 Special Considerations for International Programs

 Many Georgetown students are internationally focused, and so it might make sense to consider a graduate degree from an international university.
-International application advice and country guides can be found at Passport Career, a robust resource for working and living abroad (to create a free account on Passport Career, register with your Georgetown NetID and the registration key: gtown987).
+International application advice and country guides can be found on Interstride, a robust resource for working and living abroad.
 International graduate school rankings and brief country guides can be found at websites such as QS Top Universities (topuniversities.com).
 In addition to the factors bulleted above, you may want to consider:

 - Visa application process